BSEH class 12 results 2020: Haryana board to release result on bseh.org.in soon; Click here for details

-The Board of School Education Haryana (BSEH) will announce the class 12 examination results on July 21 on its official website, reported Hindustan Times.
+The Board of School Education Haryana (BSEH) will announce the class 12 examination results today, July 21 on its official website, reported Hindustan Times.

+The timing for the result declaration has not announced by the board.

 Once declared, students who appeared in the BSEH class 12 examination will be able to check their results online at bseh.org.in.